ibm-cloud-docs/vpc/about-network.md

   * Fourth address in the CIDR range (10.10.10.3): reserved by IBM for future use
   * Last address in the CIDR range (10.10.10.255): Network broadcast address

+## External connectivity
+{: #external-connectivity}

+External connectivity can be achieved by using a floating IP address attached to an instance or by a public gateway attached to a subnet.

 ### Use a Public gateway for external connectivity of a subnet
 {: #public-gateway-for-external-connectivity}